IBM/extract-textual-insights-from-video/WIKI.md

 # Long Title

-Use Speech to Text, advanced NLP and Tone Analysis to extract insights from video files.
+Use speech to text, advanced NLP and tone analysis to extract insights from video files.

 # Author
 * [Manoj Jahgirdar](https://www.linkedin.com/in/manoj-jahgirdar-6b5b33142/)